John Foster Dulles: U.S. Secretary of State

 When Dwight Eisenhower succeeded Truman as president in January 1953, Dulles was appointed and confirmed as his Secretary of State.
 His tenure as Secretary was marked by conflict with communist governments worldwide, especially the Soviet Union; Dulles strongly opposed communism, calling it "Godless terrorism."
-Dulles's preferred strategy was containment through military build-up and the formation of alliances (dubbed "pactomania").
+American religious scholar John Wilsey has called Dulles a "modernist Christian nationalist" who viewed communism as a direct threat to "moral law".
+Mark Toulouse also stated Dulles's religious views shaped his opposition to communism, calling him a "priest of nationalism".
+As Secretary of State, Dulles's preferred strategy was containment through military build-up and the formation of alliances (dubbed "pactomania").

 Dulles was a pioneer of the strategies of massive retaliation and brinkmanship.
 In an article written for Life magazine, Dulles defined his policy of brinkmanship: "The ability to get to the verge without getting into the war is the necessary art."

 Dulles's hard line alienated many leaders of non-aligned countries when on June 9, 1955, he argued in a speech that "neutrality has increasingly become obsolete and, except under very exceptional circumstances, it is an immoral and shortsighted conception."
 In a June 1956 speech in Iowa, Dulles declared non-alignment to be "immoral", further castigating the Non-Aligned Movement.
-Throughout the 1950s, Dulles was in frequent conflict with non-aligned statesmen who he deemed were too sympathetic to communism, including India's V.K.
-Krishna Menon.
+Throughout the 1950s, Dulles was in frequent conflict with non-aligned statesmen who he deemed were too sympathetic to communism, including India's V. K. Krishna Menon.